Skip to main content

 How Smithsonian Institute Compares

-Smithsonian Institute directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 73/100 is 4 points above the Arts, Culture & Humanities category average.
-The organization holds 53.9 months of operating reserves, indicating strong financial stability.
+Smithsonian Institute earns a NonprofitTruth efficiency grade of C (55/100).
+That is 1 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 0.56% of total revenue.
+The organization holds 53.9 months of operating reserves, indicating strong financial cushion.

 Financials